-This is one thing you’re not going to stop your indoor pet rabbit from doing.
-Their teeth grow continually and they have to keep them shaved down so they don’t get out of alignment or grow inward it even start to curl.
+This is one thing you’re not going to stop your domestic rabbits from doing.
+Their teeth grow continually and they have to keep them shaved down so they don’t get out of alignment or grow inward or even start to curl.

 Indoor pet rabbits will also chew up your important papers or anything they can reach.
 They are ridiculously suborn and if they want to get at something they will.

 Whether they are flirting with a female or showing off for other humans they will spray.
 It’s not like a cat where they back up to something lift their tail and mark their territory.
 If they’re feeling feisty they will just swing their behind with a trail of urine following it.
 I have seen this many times at a rabbit show where some unlucky person was walking by at the wrong time.

 The back walls of my hutches are speckled with evidence of a male being in that cage.
 You can have them fixed which should tame that.
 But if you wait too long and he has already started that habit it could be impossible to break.